Extend DHCP Pools code to allow using different subnets

 The current DHCP pools code allows creating multiple ranges within the same large subnet.
 The ISC DHCP Daemon also supports using multiple subnets by declaring them as a "shared-network".

 It should be possible to adapt the pools code to use that declaration when a pool is outside of the typical "LAN" range.

-#6 Updated by david stievenard over 4 years ago
+Updated by david stievenard about 5 years ago

 The first time I used pfsense I was surprised to see that it can do dhcp relay but not the other side of the coin that is dhcp server recieving dhcp request from 3rd party dhcp relays.

 Let me try to defend this feature :)

 I build remotely small infrastructure with 10-50 users and it's composed with 5 elements firewall, l3 switch, access point, storage server micro server, virtualization micro server.
 It's a balance between squeezing as much computing power from the hardware (to keep it as cheap as possible) and separate roles onto different machines/VMs (so it's reliable/maintainable)

 One practice I have is to keep 'unfiltered vlans' traffic routed directly on the l3-switch to avoid pulling up traffic to the firewall.
 For now I do dhcp services with a pfsense VM or with the l3-switch but this feature could allow me to centralize all dhcp services in one place with a nice GUI.